garrandall/popular-music-data/tracks/a-chance-for-heaven-christopher-cross.md

 It's out there waiting
 Waiting ro find us
 The spirit deep inside
-Ooh, just set it free
+Oh just set it free
 Just set it free

 A chance for Heaven
 That place we dream of
 And when you get there
-Ooh, then you will see
+Oh then you will see
-Ooh, then you will see
+Oh then you will see

 Now it's one more
 Chance for Heaven